MakeCloudHQ/cloud-run-training/01-gcp-basics/01-projects-and-folders.md

 # Projects and Folders

-Understanding how GCP organizes resources is fundamental to working effectively with the platform.
+Understanding how Google Cloud organizes resources is fundamental to working effectively with the platform.

 ## The Resource Hierarchy

-GCP uses a hierarchical structure to organize resources:
+Google Cloud uses a hierarchical structure to organize resources:

 ```
 Organization (optional)